|

 Coloured Pencils.

-insight into blending Coloured Pencils using Zest-it, this page on my personal site gives a good introduction
+insight into starting with Coloured Pencils using Zest-it, this page on my personal site gives a good introduction

-http://www.jacquiblackman.co.uk/blending.htm For colouring Parchment paper, a guide to using Zest-it Pencil or Parchment Blend using a brush, dip pen and ink.
+For colouring Parchment paper, a 'how to' guide about using Zest-it Pencil or Parchment Blend using a brush, colour pencil, dip pen and ink.
+On the Parchment Craft page there are links to tutorials using the Blending Sponge, blending techniques, pencil techniques and free patterns.

 Using Coloured Pencil, Pastel and Oil Pastel can be found by clicking the links.